 Babies at Yale University's Infant Cognition Center respond to "naughty" and "nice" puppets.

 This study demonstrates the role of non-verbal communications in determining the child's behaviour in an uncertain context.
-When associating this with parental alienation, parents can display encouraging or discouraging non-verbal communications that can influence the child's behaviour towards their other parent.
+When associating this with parental alienation, parents use encouraging or discouraging non-verbal communications that can influence the child's behaviour towards their other parent.
 Common behaviours seen when the child speaks about the other parent, or before and after the time the child interacts or spends time with the other parent.
 The child quickly learns what doesn't appease the alienating parent and what does.

 Non-verbal communications such as facial expressions play a big part in alienating tactics in parental alienation.
 When babies are born, they learn to read their parent's facial expressions for emotional responses and cues.
 The child will pick up on facial expressions, especially ones like anger, sadness, shock, disappointment, when the subject of the targeted parent is discussed by an alienating parent or brought up by the child.

 "Ed Tronick, director of UMass Boston's Infant-Parent Mental Health Program and Distinguished Professor of Psychology, discusses the cognitive abilities of infants to read and react to their social surroundings."

 Project ABC builds on Ed Tronick's Still Face Experiment by exploring the relationship between dads and their babies.

 The Little Albert Experiment was a controlled experiment showing empirical evidence of classical conditioning in humans.
 The study also provides an example of stimulus generalisation.

 If a child can be taught to fear Santa Claus, then a child can be taught to fear a parent.